ideamark/ideamark.github.io/wiki/howto/linux.md

 sudo apt install sdcc
 If it does not work, try this: sudo apt install gputils gputils-common gputils-doc sdcc sdcc-doc sdcc-libraries sdcc-ucsim

-## cmu sphinx can not find libpocketsphinx.so.1
+## how to do when cmu sphinx can not find libpocketsphinx.so.1
 sudo apt install audacity
 libpocketsphinx.so.1 problem will arise when you start pocketsphinx_continues.
 It mainly due to that sphinxbase did not be added to the library path environment variable
 So we do: sudo vi/etc/ld.so.conf